 Validate heap integrity – Terminates a process when heap corruption is detected.

-How to add a Program to Exploit protection Settings in Windows 10
+How to add a Program to Exploit Protection Settings in Windows 10 or 11

 You can add and customize such as override, and block system image a program to Exploit protection Settings in Windows 10.